Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 I haven't been using `tmux` or `screen` since they have conflicting keyboard shortcuts with command-line keyboard shortcuts.

-When I needed to split a window and open a new session I could do it with iTerm2 shortcuts.
-This has downsides but worked okay for me.
+When I needed to split a window and open a new session, I could do it with iTerm2 shortcuts.
+This approach has downsides, but worked okay for me.

-With nvim you can use terminals with customized mappings.
+With nvim, you can use terminals with customized mappings.
 Also, it's much easier to search, move around, and copy terminal outputs within nvim terminals.

 #### Git

 I've been using [tig](https://github.com/jonas/tig) and the command-line git client with lots of shell aliases and functions.

-This time I tried using [vim-fugitive](https://github.com/tpope/vim-fugitive) with [vim-rhubarb](https://github.com/tpope/vim-rhubarb), [git-messenger](https://github.com/rhysd/git-messenger.vim), [gv](https://github.com/junegunn/gv.vim), fzf (again), and [vim-signify](https://github.com/mhinz/vim-signify).
-It took a long time to set things up and get used to them but now the old ways feel ancient.
+I'm now using [vim-fugitive](https://github.com/tpope/vim-fugitive) with [vim-rhubarb](https://github.com/tpope/vim-rhubarb), [git-messenger](https://github.com/rhysd/git-messenger.vim), [gv](https://github.com/junegunn/gv.vim), fzf (again), and [vim-signify](https://github.com/mhinz/vim-signify).
+It took a long time to set things up and get used to them, but now the old ways feel ancient.

 #### Coding